seanwuapps/soft-components/docs/src/site-content/pages/getting-started.md

 ## CSS framework integration
-Soft components should work with most frameworks as all the styles are scoped within each component.
+Soft components should work with most CSS frameworks as all the styles are scoped within each component.
 All soft component CSS variables starts with `--sc-` to avoid collision.
-All CodePen demos you'll see will use Twitter Bootstrap's grid system.